lorenzopalaia/TurboClone/README.md

 - **One-Click Cloning**: Right-click any folder in Finder and select TurboClone to instantly clone a GitHub repository.
 - **Smart Clipboard Detection**: Copy a GitHub repository URL, and TurboClone will automatically detect it, streamlining the cloning process.
 - **Native macOS Integration**: Designed exclusively for Mac, TurboClone integrates seamlessly into your daily workflow.
+- **VS Code Integration**: Open your newly cloned repository directly in Visual Studio Code with a simple checkbox option.

 <p align="right">(<a href="#top">back to top</a>)</p>